Forty-sixth Entry

 Noise has reemerged.

-Yesterday, riding down Mott Street, I glanced up and saw a large masonry building with a subtly concave facade in the distance.
-Most Manhattan streets are straight, the few that curve are nearly all lined with flat facades.
+Yesterday, riding down Mott Street, I glanced up and noticed a large masonry building with a slightly curved facade that I had never noticed.
+Most Manhattan buildings and streets are straight, the few streets that curve are typically lined with flat facades, each a facet following the curve.
+The long gentle sweep on Mott Street was delightful to notice.